temp3rr0r/TaskManagement-API-Medieval/README.md

-# Task Management API
+# Task Management API (with LLaMa3.2-medieval SFT)

-A RESTful API for managing tasks built with FastAPI, PostgreSQL, and Redis, with RAG capabilities using multiple PDF and EPUB files as knowledge base.
+A RESTful API for managing tasks built with FastAPI, PostgreSQL, and Redis.
+With RAG capabilities using multiple PDF and EPUB files as knowledge base.
+To make the assignment a bit more unique, I fine-tuned the LLaMa 3.2-instruct model (see: https://huggingface.co/madks/llama-3.2-3b-medieval-arms-and-armor/tree/main) with a questions-answers knowledgebase (that I created from 8 books, see: https://huggingface.co/datasets/madks/medieval-qa-dataset) on medieval arms and armor (like swords, crossbows, chainmail, ...).

 ## Features

 - Create, read, update, and delete tasks
 - Task properties include title, description, status, creation time, and update time
 - Redis caching for improved performance
+- Fine-tuned LLaMa 3.2 with knowledge on Medieval arms and armor (from free books acquired from project Gutenberg).
 - RAG (Retrieval Augmented Generation) using multiple PDF and EPUB files as knowledge base
 - Containerized with Docker and Docker Compose

 ## API Endpoints

+- `GET /tasks` - Retrieve all tasks
 - `POST /tasks` - Create a new task
-- `GET /tasks` - Retrieve all tasks
 - `GET /tasks/{id}` - Retrieve a specific task by ID
 - `PUT /tasks/{id}` - Update an existing task
 - `DELETE /tasks/{id}` - Delete a task
-- `POST /knowledge/query` - Query the knowledge base using RAG
-- `GET /tasks/{id}/knowledge/summary` - Get AI-generated summary of a task
+- `GET /tasks/{id}/summary` - Get AI-generated summary of a task
+- `GET /tasks/{id}/knowledge/hints` - Get AI-generated hints for a task
+- `POST /query` - Query the fine-tuned LLaMa 3.2-medieval model
+- `POST /knowledge/query` - Query the fine-tuned LLaMa 3.2-medieval model with the knowledge base (PDF and EPUB files)
 - `GET /knowledge/documents` - View all the contents of parsed PDF and EPUB files

 ## Running the Application